boazsegev/facil.io/README.md

 * If you want to help promote the library, that would be great as well.
 Perhaps publish [benchmarks](https://github.com/TechEmpower/FrameworkBenchmarks)) or share your story.

 * Writing documentation into the `facil.io` website would be great.
-I keep the source code documentation fairly updated, but sometimes I can be a lazy bastard.
+I keep the source code documentation fairly updated, but the documentation should be copied to the `docs` folder to get the documentation website up and running.